 However, the good news is IDP (international driving permit) is now valid in Vietnam from August 1st 2016 with the 46/2016/ND-CP decree.
 You can purchase an insurance policy easily when you have an IDP.
 Please also bring your home country driving license with motorbike endorsement.

-In case you have no IDP or Vietnamese driving license, the police rarely stop you to check license unless you do something wrong.
+In case you have no IDP or Vietnamese driving license, the police rarely stop you checking license unless you do something wrong.
 It’s more to do with personal medical insurance that we cover below.

 This is another very important thing for planning semi-guided motorbike tours.